formkit/docs-content/api-reference/context.md

    */
   errors: boolean
   /**
+   * The loading state of the input or form.
+This property is only added while
+   * the input is loading and is removed when loading is complete.
+   */
+  loading: true | undefined
+  /**
    * True when the input has validation rules.
 Has nothing to do with the
    * state of those validation rules.
    */